 Note: The train selector does not allow downgrades.
 For example, the STABLE train cannot be selected while booted into a Nightly boot environment, or a 9.3 train cannot be selected while booted into a 9.10 boot environment.
-If you have been testing or running a more recent version and wish to go back to an earlier version, reboot and select a boot environment for that earlier version.
-You can then use this screen to see if any updates are available for that train.
+To go back to an earlier version after testing or running a more recent version, reboot and select a boot environment for that earlier version.
+This screen can then be used to check for updates that train.

-This screen also lists the URL of the official update server in case that information is needed in a network with outbound firewall restrictions.
+This screen also shows the URL of the official update server.
+That information can be required when using a network with outbound firewall restrictions.

-The Verify Install button goes through the operating system files in the current installation, looking for any inconsistencies.
-When finished, a pop-up menu lists any files with checksum mismatches or permission errors.
+The Verify Install button verifies that the operating system files in the current installation do not have any inconsistencies.
+If any problems are found, a pop-up menu lists the files with checksum mismatches or permission errors.